 And what are we going to do about it?
 I'll tell you what we are going to do about it.

 We are going to change our method of nominations, and change it in such a way, that the boss, the machine, in their combination with the "interests" are going to have their feet knocked from under them.
-A system of direct nominations by the people whereby they can ballot for their own candidates after much the same plan as they now ballot at regular elections, will enable us to select our own soon candidates for public office, thus making it harder for the combinations to be made whereby we are continually being sold out, sometimes so openly and so brazenly, or in cases where it is not this, then making it harder for combines and trusts and public service corporations to secure such favouring legislation as enables them to become monopolies, stifling all honest competition, ruining thousands of businesses, moving up and keeping up prices of necessities to suit their own advantage, and always in advance of whatever advance comes in wages to the wage-earner, the professional man, and to all outside the combination.
+A system of direct nominations by the people whereby they can ballot for their own candidates after much the same plan as they now ballot at regular elections, will soon enable us to select our own candidates for public office, thus making it harder for the combinations to be made whereby we are continually being sold out, sometimes so openly and so brazenly, or in cases where it is not this, then making it harder for combines and trusts and public service corporations to secure such favoring legislation as enables them to become monopolies, stifling all honest competition, ruining thousands of businesses, moving up and keeping up prices of necessities to suit their own advantage, and always in advance of whatever advance comes in wages to the wage-earner, the professional man, and to all outside the combination.

-The caucus and the nominating convention as it has become today, is the starting point of all that is corrupt and venal and vile in our American politics.
+The caucus and the nominating convention as it has become today is the starting point of all that is corrupt and venal and vile in our American politics.

-It is the stronghold of the boss and with this in his possession he controls elections and legislation, spreads corruption as suits his ends, and makes merchandise of government.
+It is the stronghold of the boss, and with this in his possession he controls elections and legislation, spreads corruption as suits his ends, and makes merchandise of government.
 Through it he has well-nigh destroyed popular rule, and through him the people have at each election, with an occasional exception here and there, been given merely the choice of two evils.
 It is only through the destruction of the present system that the power of the boss and his machine can be destroyed, for it is through it that he thrives and carries on his impudent business.

-Several states have already enacted tentative, or more or less effective, primary election laws, not perfect, but being amended and made better as each opportunity for betterment manifests itself.
-Minnesota, Wisconsin, and Illinois are among these states.
-As they have so far worked out the following may be said to contain the chief details:
+Several states have already enacted more or less effective primary election laws, not perfect in all cases, but being amended and made better as each opportunity for betterment manifests itself.